 If you would like us to look at your Settlement Agreement, then please email it to us as an attachment by clicking [ HERE ].
 In your email, please let us know contact details, your age, your start and proposed finish dates with your employer and your current salary.
 Alternatively ask your employer to email it direct.
 They will not mind that they want you to take advice.

 Some useful facts:

-WHY IS A SEVERANCE AGREEMENT NECESSARY IN REDUNDANCY SITUATIONS?
+WHY IS A SETTLEMENT AGREEMENT NECESSARY IN REDUNDANCY SITUATIONS?

 Without it the employee can go to an employment tribunal (they used to be called industrial tribunals) and for both parties that can be expensive, time consuming and uncertain.

-WHAT TERMS DOES A SEVERANCE AGREEMENT HAVE TO CONTAIN?
+WHAT TERMS DOES A SETTLEMENT AGREEMENT HAVE TO CONTAIN?